 The Mythology of the First Civilization

 Not long after large-scale agriculture first began, a crude form of writing was developed out of the need to keep records of labor and materials.
 Another first accredited to the Sumerians.
-Over the centuries that followed, as writing became more advanced, they began to record stories passed down through the generations that explained how their people came up with all of these ideas that would forever change the human race.
-Funny thing is, these stories didn't give credit to their ancestors.
+Over the centuries that followed, writing became more advanced and they began to record stories passed down through generations that explained how their people came up with all of these ideas that would forever change the human race.
+The funny thing is, these stories didn't give credit to their ancestors.
 They claim they were taught by immortal human-like gods.

-The Sumerian and Akkadian tablets where these Sumerian stories are found predate the oldest books of the bible as we know them today by over a thousand years by our best scholarly estimations.
-Some of these tablets contain stories that share many very similar components to stories found in early Genesis, including the story of Adam and Eve, the Biblical Flood, and the confusing of a once universal language.
-Numerous tablets from throughout the latter part of the 3rd Millennium BC containing these stories have been found all around Mesopotamia, suggesting they were very well known in the region during that time.
-Because of this it has become a more and more common assumption that some of the stories found in early Genesis were actually inspired by these.
+The Sumerian and Akkadian tablets where these Sumerian stories are found predate the oldest books of the bible by over a thousand years by our best scholarly estimations.
+Some of these tablets contain stories that share many very similar components to stories found in early Genesis, including the story of Adam and Eve, the biblical flood, and the confusing of a once universal language.
+Numerous tablets from throughout the latter part of the 3rd millennium BC containing these stories have been found all around Mesopotamia, suggesting they were very well known in the region during that time.
+Because of this, it has become a more and more common assumption that some of the stories found in early Genesis were actually inspired by these ancient tales.

 There’s no doubt Sumerian mythology had an impact on subsequent civilizations.
-The Akkadians were definitely inspired considering they basically adopted much of the Sumerian lifestyle, including their mythology.
+The Akkadians were definitely inspired by this first civilization, considering they basically adopted much of the Sumerian lifestyle, including their mythology.
 Greek and Roman mythology also contains echoed themes that suggest the roots of their beliefs may have come from the well-known Sumerian beliefs as well.
-They all speak of multiple immortal gods, human in form, male and female, who were fallible, moody, and often at odds with each other.
-And they all speak of intermingling between these immortal beings and mortal humans, producing demigods or titans.
+They all speak of multiple immortal gods, human in form, both male and female, who were fallible, moody, and often at odds with each other, and they all speak of the intermingling between these immortal beings and mortal humans, producing demigods and titans.